"Universidade de Lisboa" email virus"removal guide

-"Philippine Overseas Employment Administration", "You Must Go To The Law Court" and "Inland Revenue Exchange System" are a couple examples of other malware-proliferating spam campaigns.
-Such emails are typically presented as "official", "important", "urgent", "priority" and similar.
-They can wear various disguises, like mail from legitimate entities (e.g. universities, legal institutions, law enforcement agencies, etc.) or contain different messages, meant to trick recipients into trusting them.
-However, distribution of malicious programs is not the only purpose of spam campaigns, they are also used for phishing and other scams.
-Regardless of what scam emails claim, offer, request or demand, the end-goal is the same - to generate revenue to the scammers / cyber criminals behind them.
+"Philippine Overseas Employment Administration", "You Must Go To The Law Court" and "Inland Revenue Exchange System" are some examples of other malware-proliferating spam campaigns.
+These emails are typically presented as "official", "important", "urgent", "priority" and similar.
+They are often disguised as mail from legitimate entities (e.g. universities, legal institutions, law enforcement agencies, etc.) or contain different messages, designed to trick recipients into trusting them.
+Distribution of malicious programs is not the only purpose of spam campaigns.
+They are also used for phishing and other scams.
+Regardless of what these scam emails claim, offer, request or demand, the purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How did "Universidade de Lisboa Email Virus" infect my computer?

-It is strongly advised against opening suspicious and/or irrelevant emails, especially ones received from unknown/suspect senders.
-Any attachments or links present in dubious letters must never be opened - as doing so can result in a serious system infection.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-However, proliferation through spam campaigns is not the only malware distribution method; malicious software is also spread via dubious download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and illegitimate updates.
-Therefore, it is crucial to only download from official/trustworthy sources, as well as activate and update products with tools/functions provided by genuine developers.
+You are strongly advised against opening suspicious or irrelevant emails, especially those received from unknown/suspect senders.
+Any attachments or links present in dubious messages must never be opened, as doing so can result in a serious system infection.
+Additionally, you are advised to use Microsoft Office versions released after 2010, however, proliferation through spam campaigns is not the only malware distribution method.
+Malicious software is also spread via dubious download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and bogus updates.
+Therefore, it is crucial to only download from official/trustworthy sources, and activate and update products with tools/functions provided by genuine developers.
 To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
-Furthermore, such programs must be kept updated, used to run regular system scans and to remove detected threats.
-If you've already opened "Universidade de Lisboa Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Keep these programs updated and use them to run regular system scans and to remove detected threats.
+If you have already opened "Universidade de Lisboa Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Universidade de Lisboa" email letter:
+Text presented in the "Universidade de Lisboa" email message:

 Subject: PEDIDO DE OFERTA (Universidade de Lisboa) EUI894/PT4633